 Obtaining a design patent early in the design process can afford a new or lesser known designer the time to develop necessary secondary meaning for her designs to establish trade dress rights.
 Thus, a savvy designer can develop dual protection for her product designs.
 Since trade dress protection also depends on the ornamental aspects of a design, another benefit of holding a design patent is that it may serve as presumptive evidence of the ornamental elements required to achieve trade dress protection.

-* Jennifer S. Schultz and Jessica Bruder - Kane Russell Coleman & Logan PC.
+Jennifer S. Schultz and Jessica Bruder are attorneys at Kane Russell Coleman & Logan PC.